The Social History of the Dixie District

 In 1817 the Mission San Rafael was founded as an asistencia, or hospital mission, to try to cope with the widespread illness among the mission inhabitants.
 Upon its opening, the Marin Native Americans who were still free were brought into the mission system.

 When the missions were secularized between 1834 and 1836, a large tract of land was set aside in the Nicasio area for the surviving Marin Native Americans.
 This soon was taken over by ranchers, and the few remaining Coast Miwok were relegated to menial jobs if they were employed at all.
-Although there were a few attempts at self defense and even rebellion, which were well publicized and used to justify strong suppressive measures, the history of these people was coming to an end.
-None are left today.
+There were a few attempts at self defense and even rebellion, which were well publicized and used to justify strong suppressive measures.

 Syliva B. Thalman